 My older brother had a Wingmaster.
 I always remember how much shinier it was than my matte finish youth model.
 It felt notably smoother when you pumped it, but as a 12-gauge I rarely shot it.
 I came to love matte finish at an older age, but in those days I was envious.

-Versatility is everything
+Versatility is everything with the Remington 870

 This gun has versatility and reliability for the price.
 That above all is why I would recommend it to any new hunter out there.
 This is not a specialty shotgun, but when used correctly it can be good at anything to which it is applied.
 If it were a gun dog, it would certainly fall into the versatile breed category.
 The interchangeable chokes, standard since 1986, will allow you to explore various upland game and also the beloved wild turkey.
 Its ability to swap out barrels allows you to add a slug barrel for big game hunting and open sights.